sbrl/bloworm/README.md

 ## Installation

 ### Requirements
-Blow Worm requires the following PHP modules:
+Bloworm requires the following PHP modules:
 * `openssl` - used to generate secure random numbers for login tokens

 ## Libraries